National Youth Leadership Training

 - Currently hold or plan to hold soon, a leadership position in a troop, crew, or ship.

 - Recommended that the candidate completes Introduction to Leadership Skills (ILST) before attending the NYLT course.

 Campership Applications Due by April 3, 2020

 Camperships are open to youth from families with financial circumstances would mean that a high-quality residential camp experience would be unattainable without external financial support.
 The specific financial circumstances of the family will determine whether they are eligible for full or partial support.

 To be eligible, the following guidelines must be met by the youth applicant:

-- Register within the LaSalle Council and in good standing for at least 30 days prior to completing an application.
+- Register within the LaSalle Council and in good standing for at least 30 days before completing an application.

 |Course Director||Ronn Fosteremail@example.com|